tingold/pgdog/docs/docs/features/plugins/rust.md

 ## How it works

-For plugins to be trully dynamic, they have to be compiled into shared libraries (`.so` on Linux, `.dylib` on Mac).
+For plugins to be truly dynamic, they have to be compiled into shared libraries (`.so` on Linux, `.dylib` on Mac).
 This way you can load arbitrary plugins into pgDog at runtime without having to recompile it.
 Since Rust doesn't have a stable [ABI](https://en.wikipedia.org/wiki/Application_binary_interface), we have to use the only stable ABI available to all programming languages: C.

 ### C ABI